containerbuildsystem/cachito/README.md

   bundle.
 This is true for the `gomod` package manager, however, the `npm` package manager relies on Nexus to be online and properly configured by Cachito.

+### gomod

+The gomod package manager works by parsing the `go.mod` file present in the source repository to determine which dependencies are required to build the application.

+Cachito then downloads the dependencies through [Athens](https://docs.gomods.io/) so that they are permanently stored and at the same time create a Go module cache to be stored in the request's bundle.

+Cachito will produce a bundle that is downloadable at `/api/v1/requests/<id>/download`.
+This bundle will contain the application source code in the `app` directory and Go module cache of all the dependencies in the `deps/gomod` directory.

+Cachito will provide environment variables in the REST API to set for the Go tooling to use this cache when building the application.

 ### npm

 The npm package manager works by parsing the `npm-shrinkwrap.json` or `package-lock.json` file